alexandregpereira/Mimic/README.md

 # Mimic
 [![](https://jitpack.io/v/alexandregpereira/mimic.svg)](https://jitpack.io/#alexandregpereira/mimic)

-Android library to mock objects with random values to increase speed development.
+Android library to mock objects with random values to increase speed development / Boost your Experience.

 ## Implementation
 Add it in your root `build.gradle` at the end of repositories.